Music I Like in the Spring of 2022

 Nellie McKay: Ding Dong

-Nobody can prove Nellie McKay’s album Get Away From Me was recorded in response to Come Away With Me, but I choose to believe.
-And I find it, like, really funny.
+Nobody can prove Nellie McKay’s album Get Away From Me has anything to do with Come Away With Me, but I choose to believe.
+And I think it is, like, really funny.
 Ding Dong is a song from this album.
-It sounds a little like a show tune, it’s funny, what more do you want.
-The rest of the album is similar, occasionally crossing the line from funny to pissed off, and it’s hard to believe that at this point the things it’s pissed off about are kind of a nostalgia trip.
+It sounds like a show tune, it’s funny, what more do you want.
+The rest of the album is similar, treading perfectly the line between hilarious and pissed off, and it’s hard to believe that, at this point, the things it’s pissed off about are kind of a nostalgia trip.